-The following chart compares the average time taken to copy a set of files from one local drive to another local drive for each Antivirus product tested.
+The following chart compares the average time taken to copy a total of 8,501 files, with a total file size of 5.44GB files, from one local drive to another local drive for each Internet Security product tested.
 The test was performed 5 times, and the average of all 5 runs was taken as the result.
 Products with lower times are considered better performing products in this category.